 Einstein was dyslexic.
 I have spend my whole childhood with a wave of anger as a dyslexic.
 Many thought that anger was part of my character.
 I was misunderstood all the time.
 I put twice effort, have been bombarded with tools that did not understand and whatever I needed was basically non-existent.
-I cannot imagine how he has been treated.
-But still at the end he turned to be Einstein, I don’t know what is the excuse of most of the humanity really!
+I cannot imagine how he has been treated because of his dyslexic mind.
+Yet still at the end he turned out to be the Einstein, I don’t know what is the excuse of most of the humanity really!
 We still judge people when they misspell words and directly relate that with their intelligence.
-You should see how thick my skin is when it comes to speaking a second/third language.
+You should see how thick my skin is when it comes to speaking a second/third/fourth language.
 (And my mother tongue is not even a language).
-Einstein’s two quotes hit home for me:
+Einstein’s two quotes below hit home for me:

 Everybody is a genius but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.